 Longboat Key is another barrier island that lies just off the coast of Sarasota.
 This island features 12 miles of white sandy beaches and tons of luxury resorts.

-The best way to explore Longboat Key and spot manatees is by renting a kayak.
-Alternatively you could rent a stand-up paddleboard if you prefer.
+The best way to explore Longboat Key and spot manatees is by renting a glass bottom kayak.

 Kayaking is a super popular activity in Sarasota so I’d suggest booking in advance to ensure they still have availability.